 Doug DuBose, Head Mechanic

 Doug joined Revolutions in March of 2016.
 Doug says of himself, “I love bikes and I’ve been riding since I was five years old.
 It’s the easiest and most fun way to stay in shape.
-I’ve been wrenching, at the pro level, for five years, but I’ve worked with tools all of my life.
+I’ve been wrenching, at the pro level, since 2011, but I’ve worked with tools all of my life.
 I prefer road riding, mostly, because I can just walk outside and start riding, as opposed to going somewhere by car and then starting a ride.”